-Even in this day and age of information, so many people still interchange psychologists and psychiatrists.
-It is time to get things straight once and for all as Richard Marn, MD sits down with private practice psychologist, Sara Sadek.
-While letting us in on her career journey and why she chose her profession, Sara also shares the difference between a psychologist and a psychiatrist and why she found herself hesitant at first to go into the former.
-She talks about her least favorite part of the profession, the common misconceptions surrounding it, and what she calls aggressive empathy.
-What is more, Sara then lets us in on her life pre-and post-COVID, how she is navigating this turbulent time, and how students thinking of becoming a psychologist could thrive in the profession.
+Even in this day and age of information, so many people still interchange psychologists with psychiatrists.
+It is time to get things straight once and for all as Richard Marn, MD sits down with private practice psychologist Sara Sadek.
+Sara lets us in on her career journey and why she chose her profession.
+She also shares the difference between a psychologist and a psychiatrist and why she initially hesitated to go into the former.
+She talks about her least favorite part of the profession, the common misconceptions surrounding it, and aggressive empathy.
+Finally, Sara lets us in on her life pre and post-COVID, how she is navigating this turbulent time, and how students thinking of becoming a psychologist could thrive in the profession.

 Psychologist: Understanding The Profession And Its Misconceptions With Private Practice Psychologist, Sara Sadek

 In this episode, we’re going to talk with another wonderful person, Dr. Sara Sadek, a psychologist here in New York City.
 We had another psychologist who came to speak about her profession, Dr. Margaret Rutherford, in episode 41.
 We’re going to start having occasional guests who have similar professions from other guests.
 This is meant to provide a different perspective, even though they’re in the same profession, sometimes great, sometimes subtle.
 She’s going to talk about the difference between a psychologist and a psychiatrist, her hesitancy to pick on a psychologist in the first place and the common misconception that she calls aggressive empathy.
 Without further ado, let’s jump into it.

 We have a wonderful guest.
 This is Dr. Sara Sadek, welcome.

 It’s fantastic to have you.
 I’m so glad you’re here.
 I was going to ask you to do a quick bio of yourself.
 Do you think you’d do that?